elastic/integrations/packages/azure_metrics/docs/README.md

 **Costs**
 Metric queries are charged based on the number of standard API calls.
-Check [Azure Monitor pricing](https://azure.microsoft.com/en-gb/pricing/details/monitor/) for more details.
+Check [Azure Monitor pricing](https://azure.microsoft.com/en-gb/pricing/details/monitor/) for more detailsgit .

 ## Setup